boucaron/randomstuff/efficient-ryzen9-7945hx-tuning-desktop-lab.md

-# AMD Laptop Ryzen 9 CPU Based Workstation
+# Ryzen 9 7945HX Mini Workstation Build & Thermal Optimization Report

+Tuning Guide, Thermals, Benchmarks, and Lessons Learned from a Compact High-Performance Build.
 This is a tiny powerful tower that I built in March 2025.

 **Document last update date:** 01/05/2025